Earthquake of 7.0 preliminary magnitude hits Japan

 According to the National Tsunami Warning Center, the tsunami warning is for Hachinohe, Japan and Niigata, Japan.

-Latest information from USGS show the earthquake has been revised to a 7.0 preliminary magnitude with a depth of 54 kilometers (34 miles) off of Ishinomaki, a city located in the Miyagi jurisdiction.
+Latest information from USGS show the earthquake has been revised to a 7.0 preliminary magnitude with a depth of 54 kilometers (34 miles).
+CNN teams in Tokyo felt the earthquake.

+It was recorded off the coast of Ishinomaki, a city located just 65 miles (104 km) from Fukushima, the site of a devastating 9.0 magnitude quake 10 years ago that caused the country's worst nuclear disaster on record.
+A powerful earthquake that hit Japan last month was an aftershock of the 2011 event, according to the national Meteorological Agency.